pagkly/Zed/Investopedia3/Leverage Ratio.md

 Too much debt can be dangerous for a company and its investors.
 However, if a company's operations can generate a higher rate of return than the interest rate on its loans, then the debt may help to fuel growth.
 Uncontrolled debt levels can lead to credit downgrades or worse.
 On the other hand, too few debts can also raise questions.
 A reluctance or inability to borrow may be a sign that operating margins are tight.

-There are several different ratios that may be categorized as a leverage ratio, but the main factors considered are debt, equity, assets, and [interest expenses](https://www.investopedia.com/terms/i/interestexpense.asp).
+There are several different ratios that may be categorized as a leverage ratio, but the main factors considered are debt, equity, assets, and [[interest expenses]](https://www.investopedia.com/terms/i/interestexpense.asp).

 A leverage ratio may also be used to measure a company's mix of operating expenses to get an idea of how changes in output will affect operating income.
 Fixed and variable costs are the two types of operating costs; depending on the company and the industry, the mix will differ.